virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2020-11-23-simple-website-tutorial-part-two.md

 First, you need a Github account.
 In a web browser, go to [github.com](https://github.com/){:target="_blank"} and sign up for an account.
 Keep in mind that your username may be important to your final Github Pages site.
 Unless you are using a custom domain name, the url of your site will be "yourgithubusername.github.io" where "yourgithubusername" is your Github username.
 However, you can purchase a domain name at any time and connect it to your Github Pages site so it's not a huge deal.
 Go to [jirrian.github.io](https://jirrian.github.io){:target="_blank"} for an example.

 ### Setting your git identity ###
-To start making commits with git, we need to set a username and email.
+To start saving our work with git, we need to set a username and email.
 From within your terminal window, run the following command to set a username for git (replace `yourgitusername` with your name or username of choice).
 This is not the same thing as your Github username and it does not have to be the same.
 `git config --global user.name "yourgitusername"`
 Then, add your email with the following command (replace `youremailaddress@example.com` with your email address).
 `git config --global user.email youremailaddress@example.com`

-This information is used in every git commit.
+This user information is used in every git commit (more on commits later).
 The `--global` **flag** sets this user information for all git repositories on your machine.
 [Source: Setting your username in Git](https://docs.github.com/en/free-pro-team@latest/github/using-git/setting-your-username-in-git#:~:text=Git%20uses%20a%20username%20to,same%20as%20your%20GitHub%20username.){:target="_blank"}

 ### Creating a local git repository ###